 At the completion of a Bachelor of Science degree in Kinesiology, a graduate will have:

-- Developed a thorough understanding of how to minimize motor skill decline and injury, and optimize effective and efficient movement.
+- Developed a thorough understanding of how to minimize motor skill decline and injury and optimized effective and efficient movement

-In addition to major requirements, students must meet Core Curriculum Requirements and General Degree Requirements.
+In addition to major requirements, students must meet General Education Requirements and General Degree Requirements.

 |CHE1202/1202L||General Chemistry I with Lab** (3/1)|

 |CHE1204/1204L||General Chemistry II with Lab** (3/1)|